yihong1120/YOLOv8-License-Plate-Insights/README.md

 3. `F1-Confidence Curve`: This curve represents the F1 score (a harmonic mean of precision and recall) across various confidence thresholds.
 The peak F1 score of 0.90 at a confidence threshold of 0.408 indicates that at this threshold, the model achieves a good balance between precision and recall.

-## In process
+## Deployment

-The model shall be deployed in Google App Engine, serving as API.
+The model shall be deployed in Google App Engine(GAE), serving as API.
 We decided to utilise Flask to generate the API functionalities.
+You can refer to [app.py](./app.py) and execute the API locally with the command below:

+    gunicorn app:app

-You can refer to this [file](./app.py)
+The model can be deployed to GAE, you can refer to this [manual](./manual/Flask_GAE_Deployment_Tutorial.md).

 ## License